MD & MPH Arrupe Global Scholars & Partnerships Program

 AGSPP embraces the Jesuit values of being women and men for and with others and being agents of change; however, this is a big undertaking, and you won’t go at it alone.
 Arrupe scholars will benefit from the mentorship of faculty at both Creighton and our international partner sites, upper-level students and ongoing professional development opportunities specific to the Arrupe program.

 Those interested in becoming an Arrupe Global Scholar must first apply to Creighton’s School of Medicine MD program using the AMCAS application.
-All applicants who submit a verified AMCAS application to Creighton will be invited (by email) to apply to the Arrupe Global Scholars program though our Secondary Application Process.
+All applicants who submit a verified AMCAS application to Creighton will be invited (by email) to apply to the Arrupe Global Scholars & Partnerships program though our Secondary Application Process.
 Students will be asked to:

 • Provide a letter of recommendation through the AMCAS Letter Service that addresses their experiences working with marginalized populations, locally or internationally, and their interest in global health and potential to practice with and impact the lives of the global poor